Postal addresses in the Republic of Ireland: Background

 While An Post stated that the addressing system and sorting technologies make postcodes for mail delivery unnecessary, it was suggested that other services (such as advertising mail providers) would benefit from a national system.
-After considerable delays, it was announced on 8 October 2013 that codes would be introduced by spring 2015.
+After considerable delays, it was announced on 8 October 2013 that codes would be introduced by early 2015.
 A ten-year contract to introduce and implement the postcode system was awarded to Capita Business Support Services Ireland in January 2014 with support from BearingPoint and Autoaddress.

 Introduction of a national system

-In 2005 it became the policy of the Government of Ireland to introduce a national scheme of postcodes.
+In 2005, it became the policy of the government of Ireland to introduce a national scheme of postcodes.
+In May 2005, Noel Dempsey, Minister for Communications, Marine and Natural Resources, announced that postcodes would be introduced by 1 January 2008.
+In his 2005 book, The Pope's Children, economist David McWilliams hypothesised that the reason post codes were being introduced in Ireland was to prevent political canvassers from getting lost within housing estates:

-In May 2005, Noel Dempsey, the Minister for Communications announced that postcodes would be introduced by 1 January 2008, His successor as minister, Eamon Ryan, announced in August 2007 that he was delaying the project pending additional consultation and investigation into the need.
+Noel Dempsey's successor as minister, Eamon Ryan, announced in August 2007 that he was delaying the project pending additional consultation and investigation into the need.
 On 24 February 2008, The Sunday Times reported that Ryan was finalising the system and hoped to bring the plans to cabinet before the summer of 2008, for introduction in 2009.